I-I-IT/privacyguides.org/docs/browser-extensions.md

 - ...you don't want to grant full "read/modify website data" permissions to any extensions (even a trusted one like uBlock Origin)
 - ...you want a more resource (memory/CPU) efficient content blocker[^1]
-- ...your browser only supports Manifest V3 extensions
+- ...your browser only supports Manifest V3 extensions.
+This is the case for Chrome(1), Edge and most Chromium browsers.

+1. A workaround stil exists as of October 2025.
+See this [thread](https://github.com/uBlockOrigin/uBlock-issues/discussions/3690#discussioncomment-14548779)
 <div class="admonition recommendation" markdown>

 ![uBlock Origin Lite logo](assets/img/browsers/ublock_origin_lite.svg){ align=right }